Bald eaglet back in air after 2 weeks in wildlife hospital

 “I have a 1-year-old.
 It’s been a lot of fun seeing her point up and say, ‘Bird!’” said Christie Penot, whose home is across from the yard where the eagles built their nest.
 The nest was built a year ago, but this year is the first that eggs have hatched, she said.

-The eaglet sat for a while on the roof of a house in the shadow of its nest, fending off a pair of mockingbirds which were dive-bombing it.
+The eaglet sat for a while on the roof of a house in the shadow of its nest, fending off a pair of mockingbirds that were dive-bombing it.
 Then it flew off.

 It was heading toward a tree where its parents and sibling had been seen earlier Tuesday morning, said photographer and coastal consultant P.J.
 Hahn, who has been following the birds since they began work on the nest during the winter.